medelhach/Building-a-Kubernetes-Cluster-with-kubeadm/SSH_To_VMS.md

-#SSH
-and to ssh to vm use this comman
+to ssh to vm use this comman from your computer
 ```
 ssh -i key-location azureuser@PUBLIC IPV4 adress
 ```